Ulcers & Colic - Advice from Dr. Getty

 - Soluble fibers help fill up the cecum (hindgut) to prevent impactions

-- Nutra Chia.
+- Organic Chia Seeds.
 Chia seeds contain a lot of pectin, a water soluble fiber than forms a gel inside the cecum.
 For this reason, they are beneficial in helping prevent sand colic.
 Chia seeds are also high in protein and omega 3 fatty acids, making them an excellent addition to the diet.
 Since omega 3s must be in the diet, chia seeds are one way to provide them.

-- Chock Full'a Chia Biscuits.
+- Stable Feed Organic Chia Biscuits and Loose Form (formerly Chock Full'a Chia Biscuits).
 Use these when you want the convenience of offering chia as a treat.
 These tasty, organic biscuits come in a variety of very palatable flavors, and several have specialized ingredients to assist with immune function and insulin resistance.
 The Papaya Panacea version provides digestive health.

 - Psyllium - Pellets or Powder.
 Psyllium, like chia, is high in water soluble pectin and mucilages that help fill up the cecum to allow for more easy evacuation of accumulated sand.
 These can be given one week out of the month.